menouarazib/eventdetector/README.md

 }
 ```

+# Future Works
+In our future works, we aim to enhance our model’s capabilities by predicting events of varying durations.
+This would be a significant improvement over our current approach, which only predicts the midpoint of events with a fixed duration.

 # References

 <a id="3"> [1] F. K. Alarfaj, I. Malik, H. U. Khan, N. Almusallam, M. Ramzan and M. Ahmed, “Credit Card Fraud Detection Using State-of-the-Art Machine Learning and Deep Learning Algorithms,” in IEEE Access, vol. 10, pp. 39700-39715, 2022, doi: 10.1109/ACCESS.2022.3166891.